-The vehicle has two 12-volt outlets that can be used to plug in electrical equipment, such as a cell phone or MP3 player.
+The vehicle has two 12-volt accessory power outlets, which can be used to plug in electrical equipment, such as a cell phone or MP3 player.

-The power outlets are located:
+There are power outlets:

-- Under the front of the center console. - In the rear cargo area.
+- On the center stack below the climate control system. - In the rear cargo area.